Claire Fiddian-Green is the President & CEO of the Richard M. Fairbanks Foundation.

 Disparities in education

-In addition to the disproportionate impact of COVID-19 on the health of Black Americans, the sudden overnight shift to remote learning has placed some students, in particular students of color and students from low-income families, at even greater risk when it comes to their learning outcomes.
+In addition to the disproportionate impact of COVID-19 on the health of Black Americans, the sudden overnight shift to remote learning has placed some students, in particular Black and Hispanic/Latino and students from low-income families, at even greater risk when it comes to their learning outcomes.
 In Marion County, 25% of public school students lack access to high-speed internet service due to family economic circumstances.
 Lack of internet access while being required to socially distance makes it nearly impossible for these students to participate in e-learning.
-At the MSD of Lawrence Township, for example, where 78% of students are Black, Hispanic or Multiracial and 64% of students are from low-income families, an estimated 3,000 students lack internet access.
-At Indianapolis Public Schools, 78% of students are Black, Hispanic or Multiracial, 66% of students are from low-income families, and an estimated 10,000 students lack internet access.
+At the MSD of Lawrence Township, for example, where 78% of students are Black, Hispanic/Latino, or Multiracial and 64% of students are from low-income families, an estimated 3,000 students lack internet access.
+At Indianapolis Public Schools, 78% of students are Black, Hispanic/Latino, or Multiracial, 66% of students are from low-income families, and an estimated 10,000 students lack internet access.

 As schools plan for a safe reopening for the 2020-2021 school year, it is likely that a hybrid combination of in-school and e-learning will be required for the duration of the next year in order to support effective social distancing.
 Solving the internet connectivity gap in Marion County is critically important to ensuring all students, regardless of race or income, have the resources and opportunities necessary to succeed in school and beyond.